virgil698/IdeaSphere/README-en.md

 ## 😊 Disclaimer

-This project is for study and reference purposes only.
-In the process of use, please ensure that you comply with the relevant laws and regulations and the terms of service of the website.
+This project is intended for learning and reference purposes only.
+When using it, please ensure compliance with relevant laws, regulations, and website service terms.

 ## 🎫 License

 This project is licensed under the `MIT License`.
-See the `LICENSE` file for more information.
+For more details, please refer to the `LICENSE` file.

 ```
 MIT License